 Step One –.
 You must purchase from some one qualified to know what they're doing.
-There are many imitations, treatments and synthetics out there which are very difficult to recognise.
+There are many imitations, treatments and synthetics out there which are very difficult to recognize.
 Diamonds are a complex subject, inexperience could easily make the seller a victim of fraud and innocently pass this on to you.

 The best way to separate them is to only look at websites which have a huge diamond inventory.
 Good trade connections are necessary in order to access this type of inventory.
 This generally means they're well established in the industry.
 Many also offer a 30day money back guarantee.

-Typically the website would ask for you to enter details like the colour, clarity, shape.
+Typically the website would ask for you to enter details like the color, clarity, shape.
 Sometimes even the type of certificate and quality of cut.
 Once you enter these details you're instantly presented with sometimes hundreds of diamonds to choose from.

 If you're considering purchasing a diamond certified by a laboratory not listed below then take great care.
 I'm not saying that they're no good.
 In Australia for instance there are two local laboratories, the DCLA Diamond Certification Laboratory of Australia and the ADGL Australian Diamond Grading Laboratory.
-Both of these laboratories are recognised as legitimate and totally acceptable.
+Both of these laboratories are recognized as legitimate and totally acceptable.

 If the laboratory isn't on the list make sure you phone your local Gemmological Association and ask if the laboratory is legitimate.
 Making this simple phone call could be the difference between a positive and a negative shopping experience.
 There are a few unscrupulous people currently providing completely bogus certificates.
 People are easily tricked as the certificates look so official.